ctwhome/SmartPlay/README.md

 ```
 Now you can install the APK: Now, you can install the APK with the adb install command.
 Replace /path/to/your/app-debug.apk with the path to your APK file:
 ```
+# list your connected devices:
-adb -s ip:port install /path/to/your/app-debug.apk
+adb -s ip:port install `</path/to/your/app-debug.apk>`
 ```